Killeen selfie studio to open next month

 Jackson said those interested in the selfie studio can pay $25 per person per hour and take pictures with their own phones using a ring light and a self-operated remote in front of many different backgrounds.

-Those 12 years old or younger cost $20 per person per hour
+Those 12 years old or younger pay $20 per person per hour.

-The new studio is set to open and have its grand opening on Aug.
+The new studio is set to have its grand opening on Aug.
 7, according to Jackson.

 The hours will be from 11 a.m. to 8 p.m.
 Monday through Thursday and 11 a.m. to 9 p.m.
 Friday and Saturday.